What's a Player?

 DCS - Dynamic Content Spread

-Multiple zones are a great feature but you do have to think about which zone you want to put a given message in.
-Some of that problem can be resolved easily as the system can be configured to allow different users access to certain channels only.
+Multiple zones are a great feature but you do have to think about which zone you want to put a given message in, especially if you have a lot of zones on a screen.
+Some of that problem can be resolved easily with a feature we call DCS, Dynamic Content Spread.

-DCS also takes the problem away as it allows you to allocate a number of channels or zones on a screen to operate as a single virtual display channel so you just put all your pages for display into the single channel and DCS will spread them around the zones automatically.
+DCS allows you to allocate a number of channels (zones) on a screen to operate as a single virtual display channel so you just put all your pages for display into the single channel and DCS will spread them around the zones automatically.

 Typical Multizone Use

-Simply display the message in its own section of the screen for as long as you need.
+Simply display the page in its own section of the screen for as long as you want while other messages around it can be constantly cycling round.

 No need to create different versions of the same page to display on screens running at different resolutions as the pages scale up or down on the fly to fit.